ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 1. UPDATED 46 mods.
 2. ADDED Character Preset Framework.
 3. ADDED Arcane Chaos, which allows Wild Magic Sorcerers to cast their subclass bonus spells using spell points (at the cost of a guranteed surge).
-4. ADDED Little Secrets with Quil.
+4. ~~ADDED Little Secrets with Quil.~~ nvm this seemed to break things
 5. ADDED Bernard Evolved, which is a somewhat involved mini-quest to build your own [knockoff automated armor companion](https://www.nexusmods.com/baldursgate3/mods/20056?tab=description).
 Presumably only works with a new game.
 6. ADDED Bhaalist Hair Accessory (intended for Armoury).